dgraziotin/CourseraGACD/README.md

 `RunAnalysis` performs the following steps:

-1. Calls `loadData` to load the training data and test data into separate data frames and then merges them into a single data frame.
+1. Calls `LoadData` to load the training data and test data into separate data frames and then merges them into a single data frame.
 2. Calls `FeaturesIndex` to load the features index and select the desired subset of features.
 (See the [Code Book](CodeBook.md) for more details